Dos and Don’ts for What to Wear in Court

 You're probably familiar with the career advice, "Dress for the job you want regardless of the job you have."
-What you wear sends messages about who you are to others and can empower you to be your best self.
+What you wear sends a message about who you are to others.
+Your clothing can empower you to be your best self.
 Dressing for success in court can indeed help your side.
 So, how should you dress for divorce court?

 Here are our dos and don'ts for the next time you get dressed for court.
-While some of them may seem like common sense or a bit too conservative, it's best not to draw possibly negative attention to your physical appearance.
-As much as judges try to refrain from biases, first impressions do matter and even subtle physical cues can send strong messages.
+Some of these tips may seem like common sense or a bit too conservative, but it's best not to draw possibly negative attention to your physical appearance.
+As much as judges try to refrain from bias, first impressions matter, and even subtle physical cues can send strong messages.

 Do follow these general style rules

 For those who identify as male:

 - Long pants (wear a belt if they have belt loops)

 - Tuck in collared shirts

 - Pants must be worn at waist level

 - Knee-length or longer dress or skirt or long pants

 - Blouses, sweaters, or casual dress shirts are the best tops